Skip to main content

 First distinction: you're a user, not a producer

 The AI Act sharply separates two roles, and to understand your obligations you need to know which one you're in.
 The provider is the one who develops or places an AI system on the market: OpenAI, Google, a software house that sells its own model.
-The deployer is the one who that system uses in their own business — the company that adopts a sales copilot, an assistant for customer support, a tool to generate marketing content.
+The deployer is the one who uses that system in their own business — the company that adopts a sales copilot, an assistant for customer support, a tool to generate marketing content.

 Almost all SMEs are deployers, not providers.
 That's good news: the obligations of article 26 of the AI Act, those that fall on whoever uses AI, are real but much lighter than those imposed on whoever builds it.
 The bulk of the regulatory weight stays upstream, on the provider.